atinder11/Consultiva/README.md

 ## Our Commitment

-In the landscape of healthcare, where the demand for accessible and efficient medical services meets the transformative power of digital technology, the "Consultiva" project emerges as a beacon of innovation.
+In the landscape of healthcare, where the demand for accessible and efficient medical services meets the transformative power of digital technology and world, the "Consultiva" project emerges as a beacon of innovation.
 In an age characterized by the pervasive influence of the internet, Consultiva seeks to revolutionize the way individuals access and engage with healthcare service

 ## Screenshots:
 **Home Page:**